 Lastly, use an integrated workplace management system to check on what spaces in your office are being consistently used, and when.
 Track whether employees are gathering for meetings, using available desks or choosing to work from home to gauge whether you’ve struck the right balance of boardrooms and flex spaces, remote work options and support tools.
 Over time you should be able to see employees using office resources to do their best work.

 Increasing productivity is a company-wide responsibility.
 While FMs are charged with the upkeep and optimization of office spaces and resources, it can take buy-in from HR and senior leadership to really move the needle on company-wide initiatives.
 But when it comes to facilities budgets, FMs are on point, so don’t be afraid to advocate for decisions you feel will positively affect both employees and the company finances.
+It’s important for all departments to buy into the 3-30-300 rule in order to ensure productivity increases.

 Poll your team leaders to see what changes might help their employees be more productive at work.
 Come to meetings with suggestions to help get the ball rolling.
 And start small: test out adjustments that can be implemented right away, such as adding green elements or tweaking lighting.
 Once your smaller initiatives have been successful, you have the track record in place to propose bigger-picture changes.

 Investing in people is where FMs stand to cover ground on their financial objectives.
 Switching the conversation from “How can we lower our rent costs?” to “How can we increase productivity?” may give your business the best shot at both balancing budgets and increasing employee wellness and engagement across the board.
+Use the 3-30-300 rule to increase your company’s productivity and see the results!

 Photo Credits: Shutterstock / fizkes, Shutterstock / bbernard, Shutterstock / LightField Studios